-Marketing for Self-Taught Artists
+Art Marketing for Self-Taught Artists

 Q: I've been painting for 20 years mainly for my own personal enjoyment, but people kept telling me how much they liked me art.
 So I started selling about two years ago and have made a little over $10000 since by promoting and marketing my paintings totally on my own.
 I've never taken any art courses and don't have a lot of confidence in myself, so I price pretty low.
 Reading articles in art magazines and online about the art world and about art galleries is pretty intimidating.
 It seems like you can't be a true artist without going to art school, having years of fine arts courses at the college level, and getting a degree.
 Any suggestions on what to do?

-A: Most people feel just as intimidated as you do about the art world.
-Many are even afraid to do something as simple as set foot inside an art gallery.
-At the same time, however, the overwhelming majority of people like art and would own it if they found something nice that they felt comfortable about buying.
+A: Pretty much everyone feels intimidated in varying degrees about the art world, whether they're artists, collectors, buyers or average everyday people who just plain like looking at art.
+A surprising number of people are even afraid to do something as simple as set foot inside an art gallery.
+At the same time however, practically everybody likes art and would own it if they found something nice they could afford and feel comfortable about buying.
 This is where you come in.
-(You educated artists might pay a little attention here too.)
+(You artists with degrees might pay a little attention here too.)

 As for increasing your sales, do a little survey.
-Ask people why they like your art, why they buy it, and where they think you might be able to sell more of it.
+When appropriate, ask people why they like your art, why they buy it, and how or where they think you might be able to sell more of it.
 Find out what they like about you personally, about how you present yourself and your art, and then capitalize on those positives.
-Use their feedback to develop a basic strategy or marketing plan in order to attract new collectors that incorporates all the good things people tell you about your art.
+You can also get an idea of how your art impacts others simply by listening to reading their responses to your art.
+Use their feedback to develop a basic strategy or plan to attract new collectors that incorporates all those good things people tell you about your art.